sbdchd/squawk/README.md

    Use the text and version from the `CHANGELOG.md`

-### algolia
+### Algolia

 The squawkhq.com Algolia index can be found on [the crawler website](https://crawler.algolia.com/admin/crawlers/9bf0dffb-bc5a-4d46-9b8d-2f1197285213/overview).
 Algolia reindexes the site every day at 5:30 (UTC).

-## how it works
+## How it Works

-squawk wraps calls to [libpg_query-sys](https://github.com/tdbgamer/libpg_query-sys) in a safe interface and parses the JSON into easier to work with structures. libpg_query-sys in turn uses [bindgen](https://rust-lang.github.io/rust-bindgen/) to bind to [libpg_query](https://github.com/lfittl/libpg_query), which itself wraps Postgres' SQL parser in a bit of C code that outputs the parsed AST into a JSON string.

-Squawk then runs the rule functions over the parsed AST, gathers and pretty prints the rule violations.
+Squawk uses its parser (based on rust-analyzer's parser) to create a CST.
+The linters then use an AST layered on top of the CST to navigate and record warnings, which are then pretty printed!